eclipse-archived/kiso/docs/website/content/4. Contribution guide/rules_for_development.md

 ## Our coding guidelines

 Like most open source projects, Kiso has its own coding guidelines.
-This topic is subjective and nobody can find a coding style that suites for every developer, so let’s agree on disagree and please following Kiso coding convention when you write Kiso code. (link tbd)
+This topic is subjective and nobody can find a coding style that suites for every developer, so let’s agree on disagree and please following Kiso coding convention when you write Kiso code.[C Code Guidelines] (../c_coding_guidelines)
 ## Our Definition of Done

-For each Kiso source code contribution, Kiso's DoD needs to be fulfilled. (link tbd)
+For each Kiso source code contribution, Kiso's DoD needs to be fulfilled.
+[DoD](../dod)
 ## Individual module principles

 Except general requirements descripted above, some modules have their own development guides which needs to be followed to ensure quality and consistency.